 You can use the website while at a coffee stop to see what’s around.
 This is the easiest and fastest way to book while abroad.
 However, if you’re planning on making a base somewhere, then AirBnB.com is a better shout because you can find private apartments and houses for a much cheaper price than staying in a hotel for multiple nights.

 Alternatively, there’s camping.
 You have two options here, paid camp sites or wild camping.
 It’s easy to do both in Europe.
-For more information on camping, and saving money on accommodation while travelling, see our How to Motorcycle Travel on the Cheap Guide.
+For more information on camping, and saving money on accommodation while travelling, see our travelling on the cheap guide.

 Europe is one of the most expensive places to travel in the world.
 The prices can rack up, especially when you’re paying for fuel every day, potentially toll roads, hotels and eating out.